Luphen1/Data-Scientist-Portfolio-Project-/README.md

 2. United State of America has the highest average salary for each experience level across that dataset
 3. Expert occurs to have the most average salary for experience level In each company sizes
 4. Illinois location has the highest average salary in the dataset for each company location
-5. Data scientist jobs had grown so fast across the year ,2023 has the highest  total salary earned
+5. Data scientists jobs had grown so fast across the year ,2023 has the highest  total salary earned
 6. Senior experience level of data engineer  has the most earned salary
 7. Machine learning of employment type full time has the highest average salary
 8. Expert remote job of 100 has  the average salary